oleg-milantiev/PJSR/README.md

 <b>PJSR for FITS lovers</b>

-Due to announced by PixInisight architector Juan Conejero FITS format war, the ability to use this internation file format was removed from majority of PCL processes and scripts.
+Due to announced by PixInsight architect Juan Conejero FITS format war, the ability to use this international file format was restricted for majority of PCL processes and scripts.

+We are going to soften the consequences of this war and convert back at least scripts to support FITS format.

-We are going to restore this inconvinient and (this is only our personal opinion, we agree that we can make a mistake here) ineffective for my personal workflow.
+<u>Disclaimer</u>.
+We consider that forced migration from FITS to XISF format is inconvenient and ineffective for our workflows.
+But this is only our personal opinion, we agree that we can make a mistake here.

 It is free for all, please feel free to contribute.